Altinn/altinn-studio-docs/content/app/development/configuration/stateless/_index.en.md

 {{%notice warning%}}

 This is brand new functionality.
-Setup has to be completed manually untill further notice.
+Setup has to be completed manually until further notice.

 **Notice:** To make use of this functionality, version >= 4.5.2 of the nugetpackages `Altinn.App.PlatformServices`, `Altinn.App.Common` and `Altinn.App.Api` is required.